Quantum algorithms for equational reasoning: Supplementary Materials for

-As a result, implementing the operator $W$ requires a number of long-range two-qubit gates that scales linearly with the length of the binary string $\mathbf{b'}$.
-Therefore, the overall resources required for simulating the time evolution are linear in the number of time steps and in the number of bits needed to classically describe the rewriting system—that is, the input string and the set of rewriting rules.
+gates, where $w$ is the maximum number of characters affected by any rule in the rewriting system.
+These resources are linear in the number of bits needed to describe the problem instance classically—that is, the input string and the set of rewriting rules.

+As a consequence of the Baker–Campbell–Hausdorff formula, the first-order Trotterized simulation in Eq.~(\ref{eq:trotter_step}) incurs, at each time step, a local error scaling as $\delta_\tau^2 = \mathcal{O}(\tau^2/N^2)$.
+Higher-order Trotter–Suzuki decompositions can be employed to systematically reduce this error.
+Restricting here to the first-order approximation, the cumulative error over the full time evolution scales as $\mathcal{O}(\tau^2/N)$.
+Therefore, in order to approximate the continuous-time dynamics within a target Trotter error $\epsilon$, one requires $N = \mathcal{O}(\tau^2/\epsilon)$ discrete time steps.

+When the objective is ground-state preparation, and assuming a simple adiabatic evolution as the heuristic method of choice, the total evolution time required to reach the target ground state is expected to scale as $\Delta_{\min}^{-2}$~\cite{aqc_review}, where $\Delta_{\min}$ denotes the minimum energy gap of the Hamiltonian restricted to the dynamically accessible subspace.
+This subspace is spanned by computational basis states that are equivalent under the rewriting rules, to which the dynamics is constrained by construction.
+Combining the adiabatic time scaling with the first-order Trotterization error bound yields a total number of Trotter steps scaling as $N = \mathcal{O}(\Delta_{\min}^{-4})$.
+The resulting circuit depth can thus be bounded by

+This scaling can be easily improved through a variety of techniques, including higher-order Trotterization schemes, counterdiabatic driving and other shortcuts to adiabaticity, as well as heuristics better suited to near-term quantum hardware, such as the Quantum Approximate Optimization Algorithm.

-\section{Fidelity between orbit states on quantum annealers}
+\subsection{Fidelity between orbit states on quantum annealers}

 Here, we show how the fidelity between orbit states can be measured on quantum annealers. \\We prepare the orbit states $\ket{X_{S',\omega'}}$ and $\ket{X_{S'',\omega''}}$ on a quantum annealer.
 To this aim, we initialize the annealer respectively in the states $\ket{\omega'}$ and $\ket{\omega''}$.
 We evolve these initial states with the Hamiltonians $H_{S',\omega'}(t)$ and $H_{S'',\omega''}(t)$ for large enough times $\tau'$ and $\tau''$.
 In the adiabatic regime, we obtain